 The nature of credit risks varies from cycle to cycle.
-During 2012, the Eurozone debt crisis evolved from the unpredictable and highly political series of events of 2011 to methodical and determined approach by policy makers to address the differing, individual issues of the economies on the periphery.
-Managing the fundamental credit risk of the Bank's portfolio, particularly quoted debt and equity securities, has meant focusing on a moving target.
-In this environment, volatility with respect to sovereign risk assets, and assets deriving from a given sovereign's perceived risk - notably the view of bank risks in a particular country - declined during 2012 in relation to
+During 2013, the Eurozone debt crisis continued to progress from the unpredictable and highly political series of events of 2011 to a methodical and determined approach by policy makers to address the differing, individual issues of the economies on the periphery.
+Managing the fundamental credit risk of the Bank's portfolio, particularly liquid debt and equity securities, has meant responding to the improving perceptions of credit quality and liquidity, while not losing sight of the fundamental, long term issues associated with the different markets.
+In this environment, volatility with respect to sovereign risk assets, and assets deriving from a given sovereign's perceived risk - notably the view of bank risks in a particular country - improved during 2013 in relation to 2012.